Anna8742/battleship_in_python/README.md

 The live link can be found here - https://battleship011-719e43038231.herokuapp.com/

 CREDIT

-The instruction how to play the game comes from  Wikipedia https://en.wikipedia.org/wiki/Battleship Inspiration how to create the website from youtube tutorial:
+The instruction on how to play the game comes from  Wikipedia https://en.wikipedia.org/wiki/Battleship

+Inspiration how to create the website from youtube tutorial:
 How to Code Battleship in Python - Single Player Game by Knowledge Mavens https://www.youtube.com/watch?v=tF1WRCrd_HQ&ab_channel=KnowledgeMavens